Bedford Phoenix Programme: Treatment for Chronic Fatigue Syndrome

 Many patients suffering from CFS/ME have been told that there is no effective treatment and that they will have to learn to live with the illness.
 Others may have been offered physiotherapy, graded exercise therapy or cognitive behavioural therapy (CBT).
 And many people will have tried everything from Reverse Therapy to scores of supplements.
 All of these treatments meet with mixed success.

 However there is hope for ME patients – and with the right treatment most people can recover.
-At Bedford Integrative Health Centre, we offer a multi-approach treatment for ME patients, which includes nutritional advice and counselling, as well as the Perrin Technique.
-For those who are interested in the naturopathic approach, our naturopath is also available for consultations.
+At Bedford Integrative Health Centre, we offer a multi-approach treatment for ME patients, which includes nutritional advice and coaching, as well as the Perrin Technique.

 Sorrel was recommended to me because I had M.E. and was barely able to stay awake for more than a couple of hours each day.
 She has always been very patient, kind and understanding.
 As well as my treatment she has suggested life style changes and web sites to read about current research.
 I am so grateful for all the treatment and support Sorrel has given me, it really has changed my life.